Marks and Spencer Food is supposed to be something exceptional

 This little story is quite heart-warmingly positive and something to celebrate.

 Have a little read of it and see what you think.
 Like what you read?
 Why not write to Marks and Spencers to thank them.
 I think we need to show appreciation for these things to encourage our big food suppliers to do more of these kind of things

-Having seen first hand, and with some disgust, the throwing away of vast amounts of bread in another certain supermarket, reading things like this is a breath of fresh air.
+Having seen first hand, and with some disgust, the throwing away of vast amounts of bread in another certain supermarket, (i've seen bread thrown away by the sack full) reading things like this is a breath of fresh air.
 There are so many people who will benefit from policies such as this.
 How can we, as a nation, throw food away when there are those who go hungry.
 It is utterly and totally wrong.
 Obviously the ins and outs of actually doing something about it are complicated, but I am sure it's not impossible.